Skip to Content

 Get the governance right

-Collaboration among city agencies will determine whether the Mamdani administration succeeds at transforming the bus rider experience.
+The ways city agencies work together will determine whether the Mamdani administration succeeds or fails at transforming the bus rider experience.
 Getting the governance right will set the stage for the requisite policy, infrastructure, and operational changes.

 Improving buses isn’t the sole job of the MTA and DOT.
 Speeding them up also requires definitive action from the Department of Design and Construction, for infrastructure such as level boarding islands; NYPD, for improved enforcement of bus-only street space; and Sanitation, for keeping bus lanes clear of debris.